Furaime/image_processing/README.md

-# image_processing
+# image Processing

 Description.
-The package package_name is used to:
+The package Image Processing is used to:

 	Processing:
 		- Histogram matching